ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 3 3046331 MULTIPOLYGON (((240811.3 44...
 2389890531 [m^2]
 ```

-Now, as you can see below,
+Now, as you can see below, the default class of the results of `st_area()` is `units`, which does not accept numerical operations.

 ```r